 Business details

-Ensure you list your contact details as well as business address.
+Ensure you list your contact details as well as your business address.
 This gives your customer an opportunity to reach out if they have any questions about the work during its progress or after completion.

 Sign off area